Maia-DAO/ecosystem-docs/versioned_docs/version-Contracts/reference/ulysses-omnichain/interfaces/IRootPort.md

 ### bridgeToLocalBranchFromRoot

-Bridges hTokens from the root port to the local branch.
+Bridges hTokens from the root port to the local arbitrum branch.

 ```solidity